MJJun77/RegularPolyhedron/README.md

 You can rotate the object using Up, Down, Left, Right key, and move the view position using 'A', 'D', 'W', 'S', 'X', 'Space' key.

 ## Reference program
-This is a kind of personal OpenGL study after reading great material in https://learnopengl.com/ Many of source code is reused (slightly modified) from there.  <br>
+This is a kind of personal OpenGL study after reading great material in https://learnopengl.com/ .
-For the effective UI object control, I also referred box2d source code.
+Many of source code is reused (slightly modified) from there.  <br>

 ## Screen Capture
 ![Running UI program capture](./resources/images/PolyHedron_UI_Run.gif)